Breno (footballer, born 1989)

-Breno Vinicius Rodrigues Borges ([ˈbɾɛnu]; born 13 October 1989), known as Breno, is a Brazilian professional footballer who plays as a centre-back.
+Breno Vinicius Rodrigues Borges ([ˈbɾɛnu]; born 13 October 1989), known as Breno, is a Brazilian former professional footballer who played as a centre-back.

 He was part of the Brazilian squad that won a bronze medal at the 2008 Olympics.

 Personal life

 Breno was born on 13 October 1989 in Cruzeiro.
 He married Renata and the couple has a son while his wife has also two children from a previous relationship.

 Club career

 São Paulo

 Breno was a member of the Brazil under-23 national team.
 After making their first team, he signed a new four-year contract with São Paulo in July 2007.

 Bayern Munich

 In December 2007, Breno officially signed for German Bundesliga side Bayern Munich with a €12 million release clause, signing a four-and-a-half-year deal.
 Along with Bayern, Real Madrid, Milan, Juventus and Fiorentina were also interested in signing him.
 Breno, however, refused to sign with Real Madrid after the club wanted a bone analysis to prove his young age.

 Breno was recommended to Bayern Munich by one of their former players, Giovane Élber, who was later on recruited as a scout in his native country, Brazil.

 Breno played his first competitive match for Bayern against Anderlecht in a 2007–08 UEFA Cup knock-out stage match, an eventual 2–1 defeat.